kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 **Replication controller manager**, **Job controller**, and **ReplicaSet controller** ignore pods in terminated phase, so pods with pending finalizers will not block these controllers.

-**PetSet controller** will be blocked by a pod with pending finalizers, so Synchronous GC might slow down its progress.
+**PetSet controller** will be blocked by a pod with pending finalizers, so synchronous GC might slow down its progress.

 **kubectl**: synchronous GC can simplify the **kubectl delete** reapers.
 Let's take the `deployment reaper` as an example, since it's the most complicated one.
 Currently, the reaper finds all `RS` with matching labels, scales them down, polls until `RS.Status.Replica` reaches 0, deletes the `RS`es, and finally deletes the `deployment`.
-If using the synchronous GC, `kubectl delete deployment` is as easy as sending a synchronous GC delete request for the deployment, and polls until the deployment is deleted from the key-value store.
+If using synchronous GC, `kubectl delete deployment` is as easy as sending a synchronous GC delete request for the deployment, and polls until the deployment is deleted from the key-value store.

 Note that this **changes the behavior** of `kubectl delete`.
 The command will be blocked until all pods are deleted from the key-value store, instead of being blocked until pods are in the terminating state.
 This means `kubectl delete` blocks for longer time, but it has the benefit that the resources used by the pods are released when the `kubectl delete` returns.
+To allow kubectl user not waiting for the cleanup, we will add a `--wait` flag.
+It defaults to true; if it's set to `false`, `kubectl delete` will send the delete request with `DeletePropagationPolicy=DeleteDependentsInBackground` and return immediately.

-To make the new kubectl compatible with the 1.4 and earlier masters, kubectl needs to switch to use the old reaper logic if it finds Synchronous GC is not supported by the master.
+To make the new kubectl compatible with the 1.4 and earlier masters, kubectl needs to switch to use the old reaper logic if it finds synchronous GC is not supported by the master.

 1.4 `kubectl delete rc/rs` uses `DeleteOptions.OrphanDependents=true`, which is going to be converted to `DeleteDependentsInBackground` (see [API Design](#api-changes)) by a 1.5 master, so its behavior keeps the same.